robertsandoval/gitops/README.md

 Considerations: Managed via labels in a cluster specific secret.

-Git Generator - Directory
+# Git Generator - Directory

-I have a multiple applications I want to deploy to a single cluster
+Use Case: I have a multiple applications I want to deploy to a single cluster

 1..N Applications -> 1 Cluster